-I remember reading about it and getting local recommendations.
+When I was in Hanoi I remember reading about Hang Manh and getting local recommendations.
 It’s 4 floors of pretty much one dish, bun cha or vermicelli noodles and pork.
-It’s a favorite dish of mine so of course, I went!
+It’s a favourite dish of mine so of course, I went!

-I can’t recommend a particular spa but I remember going to have a spa day with my gay friends.
+While I can’t recommend a particular spa, I did go to a day spa with my gay friends.
 We got massages and facials and like everywhere in Southeast Asia, it was super cheap.

 Be very mindful of your things and belongings

-Upon my arrival to Hanoi, I was followed by a gang of teen boys who were ready to rob me.
-I sat down with a group of old ladies until they got bored with following me.
-Everywhere can be dangerous, I have even been pickpocketed on the bus in my hometown.
+Upon my arrival in Hanoi, I was followed by a group of young men.
+It seemed as though they were going to rob me.
+I sat down with a group of old ladies until they got bored of following me.
+Everywhere can be dangerous and I have even been pickpocketed on the bus in my hometown in Canada.
 Just be mindful of your belongings.
 If you are carrying a purse, have it in front of you.
 Do not carry loads of cash or your passport around with you.

-This may have changed since I was there but most ATM machines in Vietnam I experienced only let you withdraw up no more than $100US.
-I use a Charles Schwab account and do not get charged for my overseas transactions so it wasn’t a big deal for me.
-Many smaller businesses and hotels prefer cash or tack on a surcharge for using a card.
+This may have changed since I was there in 2011 but most ATM machines in Vietnam only let you withdraw about $100US.
+My card of choice on my travels is Charles Schwab.
+The bank does not charge me for using any ATM around the world.
+So using an ATM several times to take out enough cash did not cost me anything.
+Many smaller businesses and hotels prefer being paid in cash or they will tack on a surcharge for using a card.

 Things I wish I did but didn’t: Vietnamese cooking class

-I never got to take a cooking class while I was in Vietnam and it is my biggest regret.
-If you love food, definitely try to find a class to sign up for.
+When I was in Vietnam, I did not have time to take a cooking class which I regret.
+If you love food, try to find a class to sign up for.
 Your hotel/accommodations should be able to help you.

 Day trips from Hanoi:

-If you are in Hanoi long enough, I recommend adding on a Ha Long Bay or Tam Coc (Ha Long Bay on land) tour.
-I did a day tour for both.
-I would recommend doing an overnight on a really upscale boat for Ha Long Bay (I have heard boats with rats on them, etc).
-Ha Long Bay is too far for a day trip looking back at my experience but if that’s all the time you have, then go for it.
+If you are in Hanoi long enough, I recommend adding on a Ha Long Bay or Tam Coc (Ha Long Bay on land) trip.
+For both, I did a day tour.
+For Ha Long Bay, I would recommend doing an overnight on a really upscale boat for Ha Long Bay (I have heard boats with rats on them, etc).
+Ha Long Bay is too far for a day trip looking back at my experience.
+If that’s all the time you have, then go for it.
 Tam Coc is not as far and much more manageable.
-I did a cycle tour through a village and then we sat on little boats and floated along the river.

 SAVE THIS TO PINTEREST